aut0exec/JuiceShopped/README.md

 ## Features
 	- Devuan Daedalus instance
-	- OWASP Juice Shop version 14.1.1 Node 16
 	- Pre-installed and configured to auto start on boot
+		- OWASP Juice Shop version 15.0.1 Node 18
+		- VAmPI - Vulnerable API

 ## Relevant Information

-While there shouldn't be a need to log in, should one need to, the information is as follows:
+While there shouldn't be a need to log in to the console, should one need to, the information is as follows:

 Low privilege user  - __user__:__Password123__